 People's care and treatment was planned and delivered in line with people's individual preferences and choices.
-One person said "The staff know everything about me, they asked lots of questions when I moved in."
 Information about people's past history, where they lived when they were younger, and what interested them, featured in the care plans that care staff used to guide them when providing person centred care.
-This information enabled care staff to personalise the care they provided to each individual.
+This information enabled care staff to personalise the care they provided to each individual, particularly for those people who were less able to say how they preferred to receive the care they needed.
+Care plans were also in pictorial format which enabled people to understand what care and support they required and helped people to consent to care and support.

 Care plans were reviewed on a regular basis to help ensure they were kept up to date and reflected each individual's current needs.
-The deputy manager told us when any changes had been identified this was recorded in the care plan.
+The registered manager told us when any changes had been identified this was recorded in the care plan.
 This was confirmed in the care plans we saw.

 The risk of people becoming withdrawn and lonely within the home was minimised by encouraging them to join in with the activities that were regularly organised.
-Some people had struck up friendships with others they had met in the communal rooms and had chosen to sit with each other or visit each in other in their bedrooms.
-One person told us "I always visit my friend in her bedroom when we have afternoon tea, we have a good talk about all sorts of things."
-"People had access to newspapers, listened to the radio or watched television, or were able to sit in the garden.
+Some people had struck up friendships with others they had met in the communal rooms and had chosen to sit with each other.
+One person told us "I always sit with my friend when we have meals, it's nice to have friends."
+People had access to newspapers, listened to the radio or watched television, or were able to sit in the garden.
 Care staff made efforts to engage people's interest in what was happening in the wider world and local community.